|Field 1: Ploughing||Field 2: Sowing|

-This second of the four fields is all about communicating the gospel in a way that is culturally relevant and will result in many coming to faith.
-In this series of lessons on sowing you will learn many strategies for sharing the Gospel.
-This lesson is an overview.
+This second of the Four Fields is all about communicating the Gospel in a way that is culturally and spiritually relevant so that it will result in many coming to faith.
+In this series of lessons on sowing you will learn many clever strategies for sharing the Gospel.
+This first lesson is an overview.

 For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures.